Haunted-Cpp/SD_Assignment/p2p/README.md

 ### Disclaimers

 - The scripts must be executed from the folder in which they are located.

+- Note that the scripts create and launch a tmux session.